-These charts illustrate the number of 'active' at-fault claims, i.e. those receiving loss of income (LOI) and/or treatment & care benefits (T&C), by development quarter

-On a development quarter basis, the number of at-fault claims receiving LOI benefits reduces significantly to almost 0 after 4 quarters; this is expected as benefit entitlements cease for at-fault claimants after 26 weeks for accident occurring prior to 1 April 2023, with an allowance for delay in payments and invoicing

-This is expected to change for accidents after 1 April 2023 with the introduction of the Motor Accident Injuries Amendment Act 2022 extending the benefit entitlement period to 52 weeks

-Claims receiving T&C benefits tend to remain active for longer.
-There is a small proportion of the earlier claims which are still active after 7 quarters of development

-The low number of LOI and T&C actives observed for 2020Q2, 2021Q3 and 2021Q4 is due to reduced exposure as a result of the COVID-19 lockdowns.
-More recent accident quarters in 2022 onwards have shown a return towards pre-COVID-19 levels of active claims for LOI, but remain lower for T&C

-The uptick in LOI active experience for reporting quarter 2023Q3 across all accident quarters was due to one insurer.
-We will continue to monitor this going forward.
+- These charts illustrate the number of 'active' at-fault claims, i.e. those receiving loss of income (LOI) and/or treatment & care benefits (T&C), by development quarter - On a development quarter basis, the number of at-fault claims receiving LOI benefits reduces significantly to almost 0 after 4 quarters; this is expected as benefit entitlements cease for at-fault claimants after 26 weeks for accident occurring prior to 1 April 2023, with an allowance for delay in payments and invoicing - This is expected to change for accidents after 1 April 2023 with the amendments extending the benefit entitlement period to 52 weeks - Claims receiving T&C benefits tend to remain active for longer.
+There is a small proportion of the earlier claims which are still active after 7 quarters of development - The low number of LOI and T&C actives observed for 2020Q2, 2021Q3 and 2021Q4 is due to reduced exposure as a result of the COVID-19 lockdowns.
+More recent accident quarters in 2022 onwards have shown a return towards pre-COVID-19 levels of active claims for LOI, but remain lower for T&C - Accident quarters 2023Q2 and 2023Q3 have a lower number of active claims to date.
+This is likely due to the legislative amendment for accidents post 1 April 2023, as there may be a delay in the assessment of fault status.
+Hence, there are more claims being grouped in 'unknown' prior to transitioning into 'at-fault' for accident quarters post amendment.
+A different peak may emerge for these quarters in the future - The uptick in LOI active experience for reporting quarter 2023Q3 across all accident quarters was due to one insurer.
+In the 2023Q4 reporting quarter, the number of active claims have returned to previous levels.